 Add new payments to your credit file.
 There are new services that can add positive information, like on-time utility payments, rent payments, and positive bank balances to your credit report.
 Not all of these programs apply to all credit bureaus, and some cost money to utilize, but they could boost your credit score over a few months.

 Increase your credit limit.
 A higher credit limit can reduce your credit utilization ratio, assuming your spending does not increase.
 The only potential problem is that asking for a credit limit increase usually results in a hard credit inquiry, which would temporarily hurt your credit score a bit.
 But if you get a credit limit increase without asking, or you have a few months before you need the highest credit score possible, a higher limit could definitely help.

 Everyone’s credit situation is different, so not every option will be relevant or available to you.
 The best way to find out exactly what you can do to quickly improve your score is to check out the personalized advice in the Credit Analysis section of your WalletHub dashboard.

-When you choose a credit card for the first time, you should weigh several factors.
-Ask yourself if you really need a credit card.
+To choose a credit card for the first time, first ask yourself if you really need a credit card.
 If so, decide what will you use the credit card for.
-You should also weigh your current financial situation, and assess whether you can make monthly payments on time, and for the full amount.
-If you’re planning on carrying a balance, make sure you understand things such as minimum payments and interest.… read full answer
+You should also check your credit score and weigh your current financial situation to assess whether you can make monthly payments on time, and for the full amount.
+If you’re planning on carrying a balance, make sure you understand things such as … read full answerminimum payments and interest.

 Above all, be realistic in your expectations.
 Your first credit card will likely have a low credit limit, a high interest rates, and an annual fee.
 If your most viable option is a secured card, make sure you know the difference between secured and unsecured credit cards.